Reusi Dat Ton: A Guide to Thai Hermit Exercise, Self-Massage and Thai Yoga

 Leg raises

 You can stretch multiple muscle groups with different leg raises.
 You can work on your hamstrings with straight-leg raises.
-Additionally, you can work on your lower back and hips with bent knee raises.
+Additionally, you can work your lower back and hips with bent-knee raises.

 Prone stretches